hypothe/ARP_assignment2/compiling_running.md

 code themselves (in which case the two parts, server and client, might need to be compiled on two different machines).

+To compile every script presented (already linking libraries and cleaning object files) use
 ```bash
 $ make
 ```

-Used to compile every script presented (already linking libraries and cleaning object files).
+To compile only the scripts referring to the server side, that is the server itself and the hoist "simulator" (already linking libraries and cleaning object files) use
 ```bash
 $ make hoist_server
 ```

-Can be used to compile only the scripts referring to the server side, that is the server itself and the hoist "simulator" (already linking libraries and cleaning object files).
+To compile only the scripts referring to the client side, that is the "input" and the "output" user interface (already linking libraries and cleaning object files) use
 ```bash
 $ make hoist_interface
 ```
-Can be used to compile only the scripts referring to the client side, that is the "input" and the "output" user interface (already linking libraries and cleaning object files).

 Running
 --------------------